 Other Christians named Ridley who have been part of Australia’s Christian history.

-Dr Nicholas Ridley after whom Ridley College in Melbourne is named.
-Ridley College was designed as “a place of residence and education for students while pursuing university or theological studies.”
-Dr Nicholas Ridley was Master of Pembroke Hall, University of Cambridge, 1540-1554. http://www.ridley.unimelb.edu.au
+3 Dr Nicholas Ridley (England) after whom Ridley College in Melbourne is named.
+Ridley College is designed as, “a place of residence and education for students while pursuing university or theological studies.”
+Dr Nicholas Ridley was Master of Pembroke Hall, University of Cambridge, 1540-1554.
+His martyrdom is described in Foxe’s Book of Martyrs.

 Leave a Reply, comments are welcome.